API

 description- Required string.
 Human/model-facing description.

 execute(params, ctx)- Required function.
-Runs the tool and returns the terminal tool result.
-Use context ui api, context state api, or context model and ai api from here as needed.
+Runs the tool and returns the final tool result.

 name.